 Mission

-The Virginia Policy Review strives to publish work that will impact the wider policy debate.
-Our mission is to do this through a variety of journalistic mediums including research, opinion pieces, interviews, and book reviews.
-We value our responsibility to promote the work produced by graduate students at the Frank Batten School of Leadership and Public Policy alongside professionals and policymakers.
+The Virginia Policy Review is a student-run policy journal that strives to publish work that will impact the wider policy dialogue .
+Our mission is to do this through a variety of journalistic mediums, including research, opinion pieces, interviews, and our podcast.
 Founded in the fall of 2009, VPR has been curating meaningful insights on modern policy issues for nearly a decade.
+VPR publishes a physical journal in the Spring, which is also published online, as well as posting on our blog called "The Third Rail" which publishes pieces as they are ready.

 Although this organization has members who are University of Virginia students and may have University employees associated or engaged in its activities and affairs, the organization is not a part of or an agency of the University.
 It is a separate and independent organization which is responsible for and manages its own activities and affairs.
 The University does not direct, supervise or control the organization and is not responsible for the organization’s contracts, acts, or omissions.